top of page

 Where can I apply for a work visa in Minneapolis?

-At Santiago Legal, we help you obtain temporary or permanent work visas (H-1B, L-1, EB-2).
+At Santiago Legal LLC, we help you obtain temporary or permanent work visas (H-1B, L-1, EB-2).
 We review your employment profile, coordinate the necessary paperwork with your employer, and submit your application to USCIS.

 Where can I get help renewing my green card in Minnesota?

-Our team will advise you on green card renewals and extensions of immigration status.
+Our attorneys advise you on green card renewals and extensions of immigration status.
 We analyze your case to avoid penalties for overstaying your visa or errors on the application form.
 We offer services in English and Spanish.

 How does deportation defense work in Minneapolis?

 Deportation defense includes reviewing immigration orders, appeals, and applications for asylum or cancellation of removal.
-At Santiago Legal, our attorneys present your case before immigration court and fight for your right to remain in the United States.
+At Santiago Legal LLC, our attorneys present your case before immigration court and fight for your right to remain in the United States.

 Where can I hire legal services for deportation defense in the United States?